-Federal, Statewide and Legislative candidates can take advantage of an automated filing process.
+Federal, Statewide and Legislative candidates can take advantage of an automated filing process using our Candidate Portal.

 Important Filings and Duties Prior to Taking Office

 Any person elected or appointed to office must subscribe to the oath or affirmation (PDF) provided by the Secretary of State.
 This Oath must be taken prior to assuming office and filed with the Secretary of State’s Office.

 A person elected or appointed to a public body shall review the open meeting law materials at least one day before that person takes office.
 The Arizona Attorney General’s Office has provided an Arizona Agency Handbook which details the open meeting law in this state.

 Important Filings Once in Office

 If you were a public officer at any time during a calendar year (even for a day), you must file an annual Financial Disclosure Statement between January 1 and January 31 of the following calendar year.
 If you are newly appointed to fill a vacancy in office, you must file a Financial Disclosure Statement within 60 days of the date you take office.

 Candidate committees must file campaign finance reports with the Secretary of State's office, or with the filing office with whom they filed a statement of organization.
 Campaign finance reports for each applicable reporting period are required to be filed by a committee until termination.

 Candidates seeking the office of Precinct Committeeman within their respective jurisdictions will file nomination petitions with the appropriate county.
 The partisan nomination petition provided here may be accepted by your county, however please verify the correct form utilized in the jurisdiction in which you are seeking nomination.

 ATTENTION: Precinct Committeemen, make sure to use the partisan petition form.